quantumopticslkb/doclkb-deprecated/content/en/StartingPackage/General.md

 After you received all of your order, **you need to quickly bring the shipping label to the administrative office** on the second floor in order to pay the seller !
 If you do not do this, the lab can be **blacklisted** from certain suppliers that are tired of not getting paid !
 This has already happened more than once and it is a penalty for the whole lab !

 ## "Ordres de mission" / Missions

 ### Go to a conference / summer school:

 1. Agreement from Alberto Bramati/ Quentin Glorieux

 2. Apply for the mission

-3. Fill "Ordre de mission" (take a paper version from secretary or download from this link: https://intranet.lkb.upmc.fr/wp-content/uploads/2019/10/Demande_ORDRE_DE_MISSION_LKB_2016.docx)
+3. Fill "Ordre de mission" (take a paper version from secretary or download from this [link](https://intranet.lkb.upmc.fr/wp-content/uploads/2019/10/Demande_ORDRE_DE_MISSION_LKB_2016.docx) )

     Important infos to fill: